-We've been partnering with a super talented agency out of Wyoming called Warehouse 21.
+We've been partnering with a talented marketing agency out of Wyoming called Warehouse 21.
 Headquartered in Cheyenne, it's refreshing to work with a team of creatives across the state line.
-One of their large clients is the Wyoming Department of Health, and WH21 wanted us to take their scripts, and find a Director who would "elevate the creative" overall.
+One of their large clients is the Wyoming Department of Health, and WH21 wanted us to take their scripts, and find a Director who would elevate the creative.

 Pre-production & Planning

-Jordan Dean, creative director at WH21, is always great about giving my team simple yet concise direction, but then allowing my team the creative freedom to make our own decisions in line with that creative umbrella.
+Jordan Dean, creative director at WH21, is always great about giving my team simple yet concise direction, then allowing my team the creative freedom to make our own decisions in line with that creative umbrella.
 Jordan wanted us to cast "real looking people" so that our viewers could relate with the folks on screen.
 By casting folks with an authentic look, we would immediately make the two :30 second TV spots relatable to those in Wyoming.
 We also planned to shoot with a large, talented crew to manufacture set environments that would feel intimate, personal, and yet not "produced".
 This calls for a need to light the scenes in a way that looks naturally lit.
 During prep we then secure lighting equipment for the shoot that can shape and enhance the natural light to the vision of our Director & DP.

-We brought in Image Brew Director Marshall Burnette to guide our casting and shoot days.
+We brought in Image Brew Director Marshall Burnette to guide our casting and the crew on shoot days.
 With a focus on “blue-collar storytelling”, Marshall creates films that build trust and respect between brands and their customers.
 He was the perfect fit.

 We shot both of our commercial spots over two days, with a crew of 14, all in Colorado.
-Our budget wouldn't allow filming in Wyoming, so one of our creativity location tasks was to find locations in Colorado that could represent Wyoming.
-I think the locations we ended up securing were a huge part of the productions success.
+Our budget wouldn't allow for travel to and filming in Wyoming, so our creative location requirement was to find locations in Colorado that could represent Wyoming.
+The locations we ended up securing were a huge part of the production success.

 We shot the spots on an Arri Alexa Mini, a camera that's extremely powerful for cinematic looks, yet while small enough to allow for quicker setups and company moves.
 This was Marshall's request, and the end result is in large part due to this powerful camera's capabilities, like recording in 4K ProRes.